GRodolphe/trivy-db-downloader/README.md

 # Trivy Database Downloader

 ## Synopsis
-This script downloads the Trivy database without using Docker or Oras as described in the Trivy documentation for air-gapped environments.
+This script downloads the Trivy database without using Docker or Oras as described in the Trivy documentation in restrited environments.
 See: [Trivy Air-Gap Documentation](https://aquasecurity.github.io/trivy/v0.42/docs/advanced/air-gap/#transfer-the-db-files-into-the-air-gapped-environment).

 ## Description
 This script queries the GitHub Container Registry API to get access tokens, lists the available tags for the desired Trivy databases (trivy-db and trivy-java-db), allows the user to select a specific tag, and downloads the corresponding database using system or custom proxy settings.